TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## heli
+- Migrated from `__resource.lua` to `fxmanifest.lua` with `cerulean` fx_version.
+- Rewrote client and server scripts for readability and modularity.
+- Fixed spotlight synchronization by using `NetworkIsPlayerActive` instead of the deprecated `DoesPlayerExist`.